Economy of Bosnia and Herzegovina

-The economy of Bosnia and Herzegovina is a transitional, upper middle income economy.
-Bosnia and Herzegovina declared independence from socialist Yugoslavia on 1 March 1992.
-The main trading partners are Germany, Italy, Austria, Turkey and other neighboring Balkan countries.
+The economy of Bosnia and Herzegovina is a developing transitional economy.
+Since its independence movement during the 1990s, the country has sought deeper economic integration within Europe.
+Their main trading partner is the European Union and neighboring countries in Southeast Europe.
+Its complex political governance has strained domestic economic and fiscal policy.
+It runs a structural trade deficit financed by remittances from the Bosnian diaspora, and as such, is heavily dependent on foreign aid.
+Bosnia and Herzegovina has an emerging tourism sector which has helped diversify a historically strong agricultural sector.
+It has limited infrastructure, heavy public regulation, as well as a large informal economy.

 Overview

-Bosnia and Herzegovina is an upper middle-income country which has accomplished a great deal since the mid-1990s.
-Today, it is an EU potential candidate country and is now embarking on a new growth model amid a period of slow growth and the global financial crisis.
+Bosnia and Herzegovina is an upper middle-income country which has significantly developed since the mid-1990s.
+It is an EU candidate country and is embarking on a new growth model after a period of slow growth and the 2008 financial crisis.
 Bosnia and Herzegovina is a small, open economy, dominated by services, which accounted for 55% of gross domestic product (GDP) in 2016, with a moderately developed industrial and manufacturing sector (23% and 12%, respectively), and a limited agricultural base (about 6% of GDP).